swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 A common design pattern in concurrent systems is for a class to provide a “thread-safe” API: they protect their state with explicit synchronization (mutexes, atomics, etc).
 Because the public API to the class is safe to use from multiple concurrency domains, the reference to the class can be directly transferred safely.

-References to actor instances themselves are an example of this: they are safe to pass between concurrency domains by passing a pointer, since the mutable state within an actor is implicitly protected by the actor queue.
+References to actor instances themselves are an example of this: they are safe to pass between concurrency domains by passing a pointer, since the mutable state within an actor is implicitly protected by the actor mailbox.

 ### “Transferring” Objects Between Concurrency Domains